Scope Proposal & Explainer

 Given a tree fragment, JS is able to match elements within a donut scope:

-In order to return a donut tree fragment, I think we would need a second “exclusions” parameter on methods like querySelector() and querySelectorAll():
+Rather than adding a new selector format, the CSSWG has defined a second “exclusions” parameter on methods like querySelector() and querySelectorAll():

 document.querySelector("root", "boundary");